 Erin M. Rentschler, PhD.

-Erin serves as the Center for Teaching Excellence's Program Manager.
+Erin serves as the Center for Teaching Excellence's Assistant Director for Educational Development.
 She supports the Center for Teaching Excellence by providing resources, programming, and consultation on college teaching/learning and academic career success for faculty and graduate students at Duquesne University.
 She also manages CTE's daily operations.

 Education and Experience